hugheylab/seeker/cran-comments.md

 ### Online check

 RHUB has disabled their windows and linux environments "due to a billing issue".
-Additionally, at the time of submission, the mac R builder website is having gateway issues.
-In lieu, `devtools::check_win_devel()` was run in addition to the local check (run on an Intel Macbook).
+Additionally, at the time of submission, the Mac M1 R-project builder website is having gateway issues.
+In lieu, `devtools::check_win_devel()` and `devtools::check_rhub(platforms = 'macos-m1-bigsur-release')` were run in addition to the local check (run on an Intel Macbook).

 `devtools::check_win_devel()` Windows result: